louisstow/doc.sproute.io/pages.md

 ### {{ debug &lt;variable&gt; }}
 - `variable`: Variable to print.

-Print all the properties and value on a variable.
-Runs `JSON.stringify` on the provided variable.
+Print all the properties and values on a variable.
+Runs `JSON.stringify` on the provided variable and wraps it in `<pre>` tags.

 ~~~
 {{ debug self }}